 This is the first in silico trial directly comparing clinically valid SDRT (or SBRT) plans to scanned carbon ion plans using state of the art 4D dose calculation and motion mitigation methods for NSCLC patients.
 Our study found that CiT deposited less dose to OARs compared to SDRT.
 Therefore CiT might be considered as an alternative treatment option to SDRT.
 The finite range of the beam permits a small number of fields and thus a narrow entry channel, so that critical OARs such as spinal cord, heart, esophagus, and the contralateral lung could be effectively spared using CiT, with typically low or even zero dose.
 CiT could be thus highly beneficial to patients with impaired contralateral lung function, because CiT deposited no dose in the contralateral lung in 11 patients, while SDRT irradiated the contralateral lung in all patients.
 Being an intensity-modulated arc therapy, SDRT had an advantage in some patients where the smaller airways were in a close proximity to CTV; SDRT could shape the dose distribution to reduce dose to the smaller airways, compensating CiT’s advantageous physical dose characteristics.

 Further increase in OAR sparing could be achieved by using intensity modulated particle therapy (IMPT) instead of SFUD.
-While IMPT could lead to less dose in the OARs, it would make the plans less robust against the setup errors due to additional sharp dose gradients between the fields.
-One of the possibilities would be to account for range, motion and setup uncertainties already in robust optimization, which we will implement in a future 4D treatment planning study [18].
+While IMPT could lead to less dose in the OARs, it would make the plans less robust against the setup errors due to additional dose gradients between the fields.
+These gradients can be controlled by employing robust optimization to account for range, motion and setup uncertainties, which we will implement in a future 4D treatment planning study [18].

 Range Margins and Motion Mitigation